smedtr/til/django/models_manyTomany.md

 # Models

-### Many-To-Many refering to itself, example employee and manager
+## Many-To-Many refering to itself, example employee and manager
-Via a many to many people I want to be able to track the manager of an employee.
+Via a many to many relationship I want to be able to track the manager of an employee.
-To keep consistency the manager is also part of the employee table as employee.
+To keep consistency the manager is a record in the employee model.
-I track this via a many-to-many people where I have employee, supervisor ( = manager) the role ( = people-manager) and starting and ending date.
+I track this via a many-to-many relationship throug the model EmployeeSupervisor where I have employee and the supervisor ( = manager).
+The EmployeeSupervisor relationship contains extra info in regards to : role ( = people-manager), starting and ending date.

 *Hereby an extract of the model definition :*